-Understanding that the syntax code doesn't actually exists anywhere on the final code is an important part to a happy life while coding for it.
-It could get really frustrating very fast if you are trying to do something using Syntax and the compiler is yelling at you or, as it happens more often then it should, your code just won't update at all.
+Understanding that the syntax code doesn't actually exist anywhere on the final code is an important part of a happy life while coding for it.
+It could get really frustrating very fast if you are trying to do something using Syntax and the compiler is yelling at you or, as it happens more often than it should, your code just won't update at all.

 Say you have the following files:

-Here are the source code for both files:
+Here is the source code for both files:

 All pretty standard at this point, right?
-It is, and in fact it will actually work exactly as you would expect based on what we've seeing so far.
+It is, and in fact, it will actually work exactly as you would expect based on what we've seen so far.

 Go ahead and compile those files and run the code in myClass.cm.
 You will see something like this: